gmihaila/unt_hpc/ssh/README.md

 ```
 scp path/to/file/my_file t3:.
 ```
-It will automatically enter the whole euid123@talon3.hpc.unt.edu and password for you!
+It will automatically login and enter the password for you!